codemancers/invoker/index.md

 <img src="images/Invoker-Infographics.svg">
 <a name="usage"></a>

+## Features

+A brief overview of Invoker features are:

+* Manage multiple dependent processes using Invoker.
+You can use Procfile or a INI file to define multiple processes managed by Invoker.
+* Invoker supports proxying to your HTTP application via a locally defined TLD like `.dev`.
+* Invoker automatically supports HTTPS, Websocket for your application.
+* Any externally running HTTP application can use HTTP proxy of Invoker for access via `http://app.dev` domain.

 ## How to use it?

 First we need to install invoker gem to get command line utility called invoker, we can do that via: